Our Christian Heritage

 Favorite

 So, folks, can you really imagine where you are now?
 You are standing on a historic border — the border between the eastern part of the world, the Communist part of the world.
 It wasn’t just East Germany; it included other countries like Poland, Vietnam, and Cambodia.
-At that time, you’ll remember, the world was divided into two blocks: a Read more...
+At that time, you’ll remember, the world was divided into two blocks: Read more...

 View all